dorinon/Chess-Challenge/HOW-TO-TEST.md

 -openings file="C:\\Chess\\Suites\\UHO_XXL_+0.90_+1.19.epd" format=epd ^
 ```

+Refer to `cutechess-cli.exe --help` for info about each parameter.

 Linux users will probably know how to translate this to their own format.

 **Key things to keep in mind**: